msabir10/Final_Project/README.md

 Top Reasons For Choosing:

   * The stock market is a data rich topic with data available for analysis to include APIs, libraries and static data to pull from.
 Having a large amount of data for our model will increase the liklihood of our model being successful.
-  * This topic is very relevant to the maturity of the American people.
+  * This topic is very relevant to the majority of the American people.
 As the above statistics detail, 55% of US adults have money in the stock market, making this topic very significant to a large number of people in the US.
   * A member of our team is very involved in the day trading of the stock market and understands the business.

 ### Description of data sources